This blog may contain affiliate links. Read our disclosure policy for more info.

 8. Coffee Tour

 Colombia has a reputation for growing some of the best coffee in the world.
-So when we visited, I knew we had to take this coffee plantation tour.
+So when we visited, I knew we had to take a Medellin coffee tour!
+We jumped at the chance to join this coffee plantation tour.
 If you’re a coffee drinker and curious about the coffee farming process, this is an absolute must!

 When you get to the farm, you’ll immediately get to taste various types of coffee.
 Similar to a wine tasting, you’ll learn about the different flavors, compounds, and qualities of each coffee before heading out to the fields.
 Once in the fields, you’ll be involved in every step of the coffee-making process including picking the beans, de-pulping, fermenting, washing, and drying.